rnistuk/SmartRockets/README.md

 STRETCH GOALS:
 - add unit tests
+- change the behaviour of the rockets to be more realistic.
+    - use the rocket equation to take into account gravity, and fuel use.
+    - apply realistic forces to change the direction of the rocket smoothly.

 Sunday July 23: see master fd564c8
 Let's start our profiling by displaying the time for the p5 draw function to do it's job, or more specifically the time for the rocket related code inside the draw function.
 My dev computer is a mid 2012 15-inch MacBook Pro, with 2.7 GHz Intel Cor i7 and 16 GB 1333 MHz DDR3 memory.
 So you will probably get better results than I do.
 The simulation has 25 rockets, so each draw call moves 25 rockets one step.
 Here are the stats with code based on what I learned from Daniel: